Orkes logo image

 Access key and secret from Conductor

-Get the access key and secret from Developer Playground by creating a new application from Access Control > Applications.
+Get the access key and secret from Developer Edition by creating a new application from Access Control > Applications.
 Set the Application role to Worker and Metadata API.

 Generate the access key and secret.